 There’s a slew of Hallmark-approved phrases we trot out when we’re trying to comfort someone in the wake of death.
 “Sorry for your loss.”
 “My deepest sympathies.”
 “Thinking of you at this difficult time.”

 “Sorry,” is what you say when you accidentally bump into someone in a bar.
-It suggests blame.
+“Sorry,” is blame.
 “I’m sorry for doing that.”
 “I’m sorry for saying that.”
 Why we use it when someone dies, I’m not sure — but I can’t think of a suitable alternative.